lbstroud/magento-snippets/readme.txt

         attribute_code - new attribute code
         int_static_varchar_datetime_text_decimal - backend EAV type (value type) select_text_date_hidden - input type that is used to display attribute Label - attribute label
         all_simple_configurable_virtual_grouped_bundle - apply to types of products.
+Use comma to separate values mage_setup_eav_addAttribute_product_yesno - define a new product attribute with yes/no type in EAV structure attribute_code - new attribute code
+        Label - attribute label
+        all_simple_configurable_virtual_grouped_bundle - apply to types of products.
+Use comma to separate values mage_setup_eav_addAttribute_product_select - define a new dropdown product attribute in EAV structure attribute_code - new attribute code
+        Label - attribute label
+        all_simple_configurable_virtual_grouped_bundle - apply to types of products.
 Use comma to separate values